These OKRs are for in fiscal year 2022, which runs from to .

 OBJECTIVE: Build a delightful personalized product that devs love

 WHY: Fundamentally, we need to build a product that developers love to use, and that uniquely improves their development workflows.
-As we begin to understand the customer journey and usage funnel, product and engineering need to ensure that we don’t have a leaky funnel as more folks come to Sourcegraph Cloud.
-Marketing will be responsible for new visitors (acquisition), and Product and Engineering need to make sure we’re successfully pulling those visitors into the product.
+As we begin to understand the customer journey and usage funnel, Engineering needs to ensure that we don’t have a leaky funnel as more folks come to Sourcegraph Cloud.
+Marketing will be responsible for new visitors (acquisition), and Engineering need to make sure we’re successfully pulling those visitors into the product.
 New users who come to Sourcegraph should understand the value of code search (activation) and learn how to integrate it into their workflows (retention).
 These two metrics help us more effectively focus on growth and awareness of Sourcegraph.

 In addition, we want to build a group of small and medium sized organizations or teams who are using and loving Sourcegraph Cloud.
 This is the next step in the journey towards having self-service customers on Sourcegraph Cloud, and we need to continue the momentum we have built with private code for individuals.